BismarckBamfo/BismarckBamfo.github.io/content/home/accomplishments.md

 widget: accomplishments

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 50

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Academic Projects'
+title: 'Research Projects'
 subtitle:

 # Date format